johanley/covid-19-canada/data/md/about.md

 PE: *Total cases* is a count of people, while *Negative results* is a count of negative test results (confirmed by an email from the Office of the Chief Public Health Officer).
 So in this case it's a mixture.

 YT: appears to be the same as PE.

+### In summary

+NS, PE, and YT: because there are much fewer positive results, the jurisdictions for which the reported-stat is:

+* count-positive-people + count-negative-tests

+are actually *not too far off* a pure count of tests:

+* count-positive-tests + count-negative-tests

+QC and NL: these two report purely on numbers of people, not numbers of tests.
+When comparing to other jurisdictions, they are the most problematic.

 ## Miscellaneous oddities in the data: